NREL/WaterTAP3/watertap3/docs/source/watertap3.rst

     * For Jupyter Lab - ``jupyter lab``

 |

+.. _watertap3_cost_estimates:

 WaterTAP3 Cost Estimates
 ----------------------------

 Cost estimations are represented at the unit process level (i.e. per treatment technology in the train) and aggregated to the system-level.
-Esttimated costs include:
+Estimated costs include:

 * Capital investment
 * Annual operation and maintenance